 Custom AI Automation for Small Healthcare Providers

-Syntora develops custom AI automation for small healthcare providers with a hands-on engineer.
-All systems are HIPAA-compliant and built from scratch to fit your clinic's specific workflow.
+Syntora develops custom AI automation for small healthcare providers with a hands-on engineering approach.
+These HIPAA-compliant systems are built from scratch to precisely fit your clinic's specific workflow.

 This is not an off-the-shelf product.
-It is production-grade software engineered for your exact operational needs, from parsing referral faxes to scheduling patient appointments.
-The person on your discovery call is the same engineer who writes every line of code for your system.
+It is production-grade software engineered for your exact operational needs, from parsing referral faxes to automating patient intake.
+The engineer on your discovery call is the same person who would write the code for your system.
+The scope and timeline for each engagement are determined by the complexity of your workflow and the specific integrations required.

 What Problem Does This Solve?